-State Fair Entries - 2 entries total from 50380, 50381, 50382, 50383, 50384; and 1 from 50385.
+State Fair Entries - 2 entries total from 50380, 50381, 50382, and 50383.
 All Shooting Sports classes are premium eligible.

-Members must be a member of an approved 4-H Shooting Sports Club to exhibit.
+Participants must be a member of an approved 4-H Shooting Sports Club to exhibit.
 All exhibits should be posters or stand-alone items suitable for display to the general public.
 Stand-alone items have the intent to enhance the discipline such as a quiver, gun case, gun sling, locking cabinet, gun or target stand, sporting clays equipment wagon, etc. Exhibits deemed to be inappropriate by a superintendent will not be displayed.